1166 Orange Avenue, Coronado

-Well, soft, soft opening.
-Only thing that's open is the doors, really.
-So far no sign, and a lot of setting up, clanging of pans, explaining of cash registers going on.
-I just stuck my nose in and got talking to Lisa, who's working with her two waiters, Fem and Josh, on how to program the danged thang.
+I just stick my nose in and get talking to Lisa, who’s working with her two waiters, Fem and Josh, on how to work the cash register.

-So when I asked if they were open, Lisa thought about it and said "Well... why not.
-Scott, can we do it?"
+I ask if they’re open, Lisa thinks about it and says “Well...why not.
+Scott, can we do it?”

-Lisa takes a deep breath and hands me the menu, printed on two pages.
+Lisa takes a deep breath and hands me the menu, which is printed on two pages.

 Wow.
 It’s not often you get to be Number One.

-The menu?
-At first I panic.
-Grilled fish plates, tempura fish and chips, and seafood salads, using, like, halibut, swordfish, sea bass, all run around $20.
-Yellowtail's cheaper at $16.
-Pollock's $12.
-But shrimp's $25.
+Grilled fish plates, tempura fish and chips, and seafood salads all run around $20.
+It depends on the fish you opt for, of course.
+Halibut, swordfish, sea bass, 20 bucks.
+Yellowtail’s cheaper at $16.
+Pollock’s $12.
+But shrimp’s $25.